Mexico Soccer Quiz

 What the Mexico quiz covers

-Every question is written and checked by football fans, across the topics that decide a real Mexico expert:
+Every question is written and checked by football fans — soccer, if you're reading this in the US — across the topics that decide a real Mexico expert:

 Career & clubs